-If you or a loved one developed cancer after taking Zantac, you may be able to pursue legal action.
-The Food and Drug Administration (FDA) issued a statement reporting that Zantac and other ranitidine medication contained high levels of N-Nitrosodimethylamine (NDMA), a chemical that is found to cause cancer and other health complications.
+If you or a loved one developed cancer after taking Zantac, you could pursue legal action and sue Zantac’s makers.
+The Food and Drug Administration (FDA) issued a statement reporting that Zantac and other ranitidine medications contained high levels of N-nitrosodimethylamine (NDMA).
+This chemical has been found to cause cancer and other health complications.
 Zantac and ranitidine were recalled from retailers nationwide.

 Two elements that may make you eligible to sue Zantac include: